GoogleChrome/developer.chrome.com/site/en/docs/workbox/modules/workbox-routing/index.md

-If you wanted to match both local and third parties you can use a wildcard at the start of your regular expression, but this should be done with caution to ensure it doesn't cause unexpected behaviors in you web app.
+If you wanted to match both local and third parties you can use a wildcard at the start of your regular expression, but this should be done with caution to ensure it doesn't cause unexpected behaviors in your web app.

 ## How to Register a Navigation Route